nextstrain/WNV/README.md

 ```

 ## Run the build
-The build can be run at once or by workflows.
-Running the build by workflows can be helpful when troubleshooting or when testing modifications.
+This build can process and output global or Washington state focused WNV information.
+The build can also be run by workflows which is helpful when troubleshoting or all at once.

 To run the build by workflows first run the ingest workflow
 ```bash
 nextstrain build ingest